Salvage

 The Center would collect, store and distribute architectural materials (primarily wood) to the Island, with the goal to create a broader movement of deconstruction and waste diversion on the island.

-• The SALVAGE SHOP
+• THE MERCH SHOP